 It also became clear that Prohibition did not bring the economic boom that its supporters had predicted.
 The thinking was that people would spend the money they spent on alcohol to instead buy other things, and that would spur manufacturing growth.
 That never happened.
 And once Wall Street crashed in 1929 and the country spun into the Great Depression, state and local governments saw liquor taxes as a way to generate badly needed revenue.

-Later that year, on December 5, 1933, the 21st Amendment was ratified and for the first and only time, an amendment to the Constitution was repealed.
+Later that year, on December 5, 1933, the 21st Amendment was ratified, resulting in an amendment to the Constitution being repealed for the first and only time.